Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.
 In Bloomington, that climate reality intersects with an economy built on one of America's genuine bargain markets, where a median income buys a comfortable life.
-The result for start a food truck is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for start a food truck is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $62K frames what's affordable — and what isn't.

 What Matters Most